 Carlsbad Caverns National Park Visitor Center

-You will have to enter the visitor center in order to pay your entrance fee and get official clearance to enter the cavern.
+You must enter the visitor center to pay your entrance fee and get official clearance to enter the cavern.
 Do yourself a favor and explore the visitor center.
+It is one of the best we have seen, offering an educational film and many excellent exhibits.

-There were a few park rangers on hand to offer guidance.
-They were very helpful, even to visitors asking about places to go other than the park itself.
+During our visit, a few park rangers were on hand to offer guidance.
+They were accommodating, even to visitors (not us) asking about places other than the park itself.

-There are quite a few things you need to know before you plan your visit.
+You need to know a few things before you plan your visit.
 Let’s explore these now.

-Self-guided tours are available with a reservation.
-The reservation costs $1 per person and must be made in advance online or by phone.
+Self-guided tours are available with a reservation, which costs $1 per person.
+Rangers suggest you make the reservation in advance online or by phone.

 You have two options for the self-guided tour: